ReiRev/laracasts-learn-vue-3-step-by-step/README.md

 - [ ] Make `src/team.json` to an object which has name, spots, members as keys.
 Fix TeamView.
 - [ ] Create TeamHeader, TeamMembers, and TeamFooter component.

+### Build and Seed a Team Store

+- [ ] Create TeamStore.js.
+Use pinia and define state.
+- [ ] Add spotsRemaining getter and improve the components.
+- [ ]